 Advisors: Dr. Seth Campbell, Dr. Brenda Hall

-I study past and current climate change in Antarctica, Patagonia and Alaska.
+I study past and current ice-volume changes in Antarctica, Patagonia and Alaska.
 With the aid of ground-penetrating radar, other geophysical methods and a range of paleoclimate proxies, we can better understand how glaciers are reacting (and have in the past) to changes in the atmosphere and oceans.
-Ultimately, with this information we can better predict future changes in the climate and resulting impacts on our planet and civilization.
+Ultimately, with this information we can better predict future changes in the climate and the resulting impacts on our planet and civilization.
 Currently, I am part of the on-going International Thwaites Glacier Collaboration and our team will use geologic evidence to put the rapid loss of ice volume in this region into an historical context.

 Summer, 2021: Juneau Icefield, Alaska.
-As part of the Juneau Icefield Research Program (JIRP: https://juneauicefield.org/), I participated on the program as teaching and research faculty member.
+As part of the Juneau Icefield Research Program, I participated on the program as teaching and research faculty member.
 Our goal is to work with students on a range of cryopshere-related projects that serve to teach new skills and to better quantify the rapid rate of change being experienced by the Juneau Icefield.

 Coring to get an estimate of the annual snow depth